Created before Nov 2016

 China Development Bank (CDB), established in 1994, is the world's largest development finance institution.
 The bank was originally established as a policy bank to finance the government's large-scale development projects.
 It is under the direct jurisdiction of the State Council or the People's Central Government.
 In December 2008 CDB became a commercial bank, however, its sole shareholders were China's Ministry of Finance and the Central Huijin Investment Corp., both departments within the Chinese government.
 After the restructuring, CDB retained all of the assets, liabilities and business of the policy bank, including RMB 300 billion in registered capital.

-China Development Bank has 37 branches across the country and 10 overseas representative offices.
+China Development Bank has 37 primary branches and 4 secondary branches across the country, 1 off-shore branch in Hong Kong and 10 overseas representative offices.
 The bank provides financing for national projects such as infrastructure, basic industries, energy and transportation.

 18 Fuxingmennei Street, Xicheng District